Kybrien/VxV-Engine/README.md

 *An OpenGL engine made by VxV Industries*
 [Henri T.](https://github.com/46Yuu) | [Hugo R.](https://github.com/Hroycode) | [Victor L.](https://github.com/Draknut) | [Yanaël C.](https://github.com/Dranemo) | [Melvin G.](https://github.com/Mguellaff) | [Gwendal A.](https://github.com/LiLPray) | [Adrien P.](https://github.com/Kybrien)
 ***
+#### What is VxV ?
+VxV is a homemade OpenGL engine we've been working on since almost 4 weeks.
+It only has an educational purpose (for now at least) and it's the best way for us to understand properly HOW does a game engine work.
+***
 #### ⚠️ Note
 We are still working on this project so the releases are not perfect and you may encounter issues or bugs while using it :)
 👇🏼 If you are interested in the extern libraries we used it's just down below